 Breaches originating from a third-party cost organizations US$360,000 more than average, according to Ponemon.
 However, very few businesses operate independently, opting instead for an outsourced model to gain economies of scale, with many vendors contributing to the process of bringing products and services to market.
 It’s a great business model that enables organizations to concentrate on their core capabilities, but it can also create a series of security gaps.

-Business continuity management (BCM), which has deep roots in developing plans to keep organizations running during and after natural disasters, has grown and developed to cover a wide range of threats to resilience.
-Today, business continuity is a key component in an organization’s arsenal to build cyber resilience.
+Business continuity management (BCM), which has deep roots in developing plans to keep organizations running during and after natural disasters, crisis situations and pandemics, has grown and developed to cover a wide range of threats to resilience.
+Today, business continuity planning is a key component in an organization’s arsenal to build cyber resilience.
 But it takes collaborative strategies to mitigate cyberattacks and ensure a fast recovery.

 Organizations, therefore, need to connect the dots between vendor continuity management (VCM), cybersecurity, and business continuity to reduce risk to their customers and business, and to improve their overall resilience.